Momentum-Team-13/django-uptact-mnrolando3/notes.md

 - If I wanted to connect the new model to the `Contact` model, how would I do that? add it to contacts>models.py then migrate

-- Add a new model, `Note`, to the `contacts` app.
+- Add a new model, `Note`, to the `contacts` app. - DONE
     - This model should contain text for the note and the date/time of the note.
-Look at the `auto_now_add` option for the `DateTimeField` to have the date/time automatically populated.
+Look at the `auto_now_add` option for the `DateTimeField` to have the date/time automatically populated. - DONE
-- Connect the `Note` model to the `Contact` model using a `ForeignKey`.
+- Connect the `Note` model to the `Contact` model using a `ForeignKey`. - DONE
-- Use the Django console to add a note to one of your contacts.
+- Use the Django console to add a note to one of your contacts. - DONE
 - Make a new view and template to see an individual contact.
 The URL for this view should be `contacts/<int:pk>/`.
 Show the notes for that contact on this individual view.
 Otherwise, this page can look like an individual contact on the contacts list page.

+Task 3: